Skip to content

 General Waste

 Welcome to This Week in Waste, a series by Citizens Against Government Waste (CAGW) that highlights how taxpayer dollars are being wasted in the federal, state, and local levels of government and efforts to fight back against this spendthrift behavior.
-Open Architecture and Faster Timelines: Fixing Pentagon Procurement The Pentagon’s contractor-dominated procurement system is ill-suited for […]
+One Big Beautiful Bill Act (OBBBA) Delivers Meaningful Tax Relief for Seniors In addition to […]

 Republican Study Committee Stands Firm on Budget Negotiations